The CORS plugin allows users to enable the Cross-Origin Resource Sharing mechanism on API7 Cloud.

 curl http://127.0.0.1:9080/v1/json -H 'Host: cloud.httpbin.org' -H 'Origin: http://127.0.0.1:9080' -X OPTIONS -i

 As you can see, the CORS headers are the same as the ones in the above image that we set.

-the CORS policy overrides the CORS headers from upstream.
+the CORS plugin overrides the CORS headers from upstream.
 But the

 Access-Control-Allow-Credentials header is special.
-The CORS policy doesn't
+The CORS plugin doesn't

 set this header if the value is